-The staff of Long Valley School (the Charter) extends a warm welcome and thanks you for choosing our school for your child!
+The staff of Thompson Peak Charter School (the Charter) extends you an enthusiastic welcome and thanks you for considering us to be your child's school!

-Our Personalized Learning Program allows students to work outside the traditional classroom, offering unique educational opportunities.
-Accredited by the Western Association of Schools and Colleges (WASC), we serve TK-12th grade students, providing personalized educational choices tailored to individual needs and interests.
+The Charter's Personalized Learning Program allows students to work outside of the traditional classroom setting and affords many educational privileges and opportunities.
+The Charter is accredited by the Western Association of Schools and Colleges (WASC) and serves TK-12th grade students.
+Our school is unique in that we personalize our students' educational choices and offer a variety of instructional options and classes that are tailored to each student's needs and interests.